 Patching Things Up with Your Folks

-So the first step is to try.
+So, the first step is to try.
 Make the phone call.
-Do not worry about who is right or who is wrong.
-Don’t go backwards.
-Call your folks up and tell them you love them, and that you want to try and have a relationship with them.
-Be certain that you are ready to close the chapter that separated you and your loved one in the first place so that you can truly start new.
-This means that you have to go forward not expecting an apology, and not expecting to have to apologize.
-Oftentimes, the hurts that linger the longest – that become the most deeply ingrained after years and years of not talking or separation – are the hardest to heal from.
-This is why it is so important that you resign yourself to starting over.
+Do not worry about who is right or wrong.
+Don’t look backward.
+Call your folks and tell them you love them, and that you want to try and rebuild a relationship with them.
+Be certain that you are ready to close the chapter that separated you from your loved one in the first place so you can truly start anew.
+This means you must go forward, not expecting an apology, and not expecting to have to apologize.

 How you reach out is up to you.
-It doesn’t matter if you mail a letter, or a card – send an email, drop by their house or call them on the phone.
-In fact, you should do what feels the best to you.
-For many people, writing things down and mailing a letter, or an email is the easiest way to say what you mean without being taken off guard by how they might react.
-And, it can initiate them to call you.
-In your written communication, you can even ask them if they would consider calling you, and make sure that they have your phone number just in case they want to call you back.
-This puts the responsibility on them, and at least ensures that you initiated the mending of the relationship.
-If they do not respond, then you know once and for all that you will simply have to let it go, forgive them, forgive yourself, and move on.
-The one thing that no one else can force you to do is to stop loving someone, especially when it comes to your family.
-Just accept the fact, if they do not respond – that you will love them from that day forward, regrets, and imperfections and all.
+It doesn’t matter if you mail a letter, send an email, drop by their house, or call them on the phone.
+In fact, you should do whatever feels best to you.
+For many people, writing things down – in a letter or email – is the easiest way to express what they mean without being caught off guard by how the other person might react.
+It can also encourage them to call you.
+In your written communication, you can ask if they would consider calling you, and make sure they have your phone number in case they want to reach out.
+This puts the responsibility on them and at least ensures that you initiated the mending of the relationship.
+If they don’t respond, you’ll know once and for all that you’ll have to let it go, forgive them, forgive yourself, and move on.

-In so many ways, it is funny how our family can seem so different from us.
-How the people that raised us can seem to be so out of sync with what we think they should be.
+In so many ways, it’s funny how our family can seem so different from us.
+How the people who raised us can feel so out of sync with what we think they should be.
 After all, these folks are your family – your parents, the little sister you spent years squabbling with.
 How could things go so wrong?
-The more you love someone the easier it is to get hurt by his or her words or actions.
-That being said, it can feel at first – harder to forgive.
-In the long run however, when you realize that your love is more important that your anger, frustration, or pain – they can also be the easiest people to forgive.
-Life is short.
-If a reconciled relationship is what you want, then you should take it upon yourself to find a way to try and patch things up with your loved ones.
-In the end, not doing so, not trying – will cause you even more pain.
+The more you love someone, the easier it is to get hurt by their words or actions.
+That being said, it can feel at first harder to forgive.
+In the long run, however, when you realize that your love is more important than your anger, frustration, or pain, they can also be the easiest people to forgive.

 Share: